playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 </body>
 ```

-This is awesome and solved your ticket immediately...
-Or so you thought.
+This is awesome, and it solved your ticket immediately... or so you thought.

 When QA goes to test your app, they come back with a brand-new bug you've never seen before; The UnicornChat UI draws on top of your file deletion confirmation dialog.

 ![The UnicornChat is drawn above the dialog despite being less important for the user's dialog at the time](./file_app_chat_above_delete_dialog.png)

-This is because the contents of your React app are rendered before the UnicornChat UI, since the UnicornChat code is in a `div` that's after your React's container `div`.
+This is because the contents of your React app are rendered before the UnicornChat UI since the UnicornChat code is in a `div` that's after your React's container `div`.

 How can we solve this?
 By placing our portal's contents in the `body` itself after the UnicornChat UI.